AbdulsalamAlqrni/T5-Deep-learning-Alzheimer-s-disease/Proposal/README.md

 ## **Introduction**

-Alzheimer is a progressive disese, where dementia symptoms gradually worsen over a number of years.
+Alzheimer is a progressive disease, where dementia symptoms gradually worsen over a number of years.
 Image processing plays an important role in the early detection of Alzheimer disease so that patients can be prevented before irreversible changes occur in the brain.